AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ---

-## **Level Overview**

-The **Run and Gun Level** in *Shattered Dimensions* combines fast-paced platforming and combat mechanics.
-The level is split into two distinct stages: a **skyline stage** and a **boss stage** set in a futuristic city.
-Players must navigate platforms, defeat enemies, and survive challenges to complete the level.

-### **Stage 1: Skyline**
-The player starts high above a futuristic city, jumping across rooftops and floating platforms while engaging enemies.
-Enemies fire projectiles, requiring careful movement and shooting.
-Power-ups like **health refills** and **weapon upgrades** are scattered throughout the stage to assist progression.

-### **Stage 2: City and Boss Battle**
-After completing the skyline, the player descends into the city for the final **boss fight**.
-This stage introduces two new enemy types and additional challenges.
-The level culminates in a **boss fight** against a mechanic with multiple attack phases.
-The player must dodge lasers, avoid drones, and time their shots to defeat the boss.

----

 ## **Player/Gun Movement/Physics**

-The **Run and Gun Level** introduces shooting mechanics alongside core platforming controls, allowing the player to shoot while running, jumping, or standing still.
+The **Run and Gun Level** introduces shooting mechanics alongside core platforming controls, allowing players to shoot while running, jumping, or standing still.
 This functionality enhances movement dynamics and integrates combat seamlessly.

 ### **Player Movement**
-The player retains the standard platforming controls with an incresed jump height.
+The player retains the standard platforming controls with an increased jump height.
 Shooting is integrated seamlessly with movement, and the player can shoot:

 - **Airborne**: Shoot mid-air without compromising control.